gbcreation/linux-helios4/README.md

 Look at [releases](https://github.com/gbcreation/linux-helios4/releases).

+## Known bugs

+- LEDs do not light up on disk access.

 ## TODO

 - [ ] clean PKGBUILD
 - [ ] use a kernel configuration file optimized for Helios4
 - [ ] remove useless patches provided by the linux-armv7 PKGBUILD

+## Thanks

+Thanks to:

+- the Kobol Team for this great piece of Open Hardware that is Helios4 NAS
+- Aditya from the Kobol Team for his valuable help on explaining various patches and configuration files
+- Summers from the Arch Linux ARM forum for his precious advices and encouraging responses